Dungeon Planner Set 2: Nightmare in Blackmarsh: Publication history

-Games Workshop had produced a licensed supplement for D&D in 1978, Dungeon Floor Plans, but generally was focused on the publication and distribution in the UK of American role-playing games.
+Games Workshop had produced a licensed supplement for Dungeons & Dragons (D&D) in 1978, Dungeon Floor Plans, but generally was focused on the publication and distribution in the UK of American role-playing games.
 In the 2014 book Designers & Dragons: The '70s, game historian Shannon Appelcline noted that in the early 1980s, Citadel Miniatures — which been founded with start-up money from Games Workshop — was developing Warhammer Fantasy Battle for Games Workshop, a tabletop miniature wargame that would require the use of 25 mm metal miniatures and a map using a 1" square grid.
 In order to further promote Citadel's miniatures trade, Games Workshop started to develop role-playing products that would also use miniatures and a square-gridded map.
 As Appelcline relates: "A reprint of their Dungeon Floor Plans (1982) — no longer sporting the D&D logo — was the first of several gaming supplements.
 Three more mapping sets plus two "dungeon planners" — which included both floor plans and AD&D adventures — followed it."

 Games Workshop envisioned a series of linked "Dungeon Planners", packages that would contain everything a gamemaster would need, including maps, regional information, ideas for adventures, and information about notable characters the players could meet.
 As the name "Dungeon Planner" suggested, the product would not be a completely detailed adventure; the gamemaster would have to spend time filling in a lot of the required details of an adventure, including planned encounters and story hooks, monsters, room furnishings, etc. Each adventure's regional map would be linked to the map of the previous product, so that as each product was released, a larger and larger "world map" would be revealed.
 The adventures would be "generic", not keyed to a specific role-playing system such as D&D or RuneQuest, so that any gamemaster could adapt the adventures to whatever role-playing system they were using.
 Because the products would use a 1" grid, gamemasters could customize or extend the dungeon floor plans using Dungeon Floor Plans products.

 The first two products in this line, Dungeon Planner Set 1: Caverns of the Dead and Dungeon Planner Set 2: Nightmare in Blackmarsh, were published by Games Workshop in 1984.
 All writing, artwork and cartography for Dungeon Planner 2 was done by Albie Fiore and Robert Neville.
 As planned, the map in Dungeon Planner 2 of the region around Blackmarsh could be married to the regional map from Dungeon Planner 1, providing a much larger regional map that would eventually encompass an entire world.

 However, Dungeon Planner 2 was the last product to be released in this line, as Games Workshop changed course and moved away from role-playing products to focus on Warhammer.